openmovementproject/openmovement/docs/buildax/docs/connecting.md

 	telnet 192.168.0.15
 ````

 ... or use PuTTy on Windows.
-The router's telnet service runs on the default
+The LRS's telnet service runs on the default
 TCP port 23.

 ### Web Interface (HTTP)

-The BuildAX Router configuration interface is accessed using a web browser,
+The BuildAX LRS configuration interface is accessed using a web browser,
-providing a convenient way to change settings and view router status without
+providing a convenient way to change settings and view LRS status without
 needing to use the text-mode terminal.

 On Windows, type the NETBIOS name of the device may be typed directly into the